HaxePunk/haxepunk.com/documentation/tutorials/haxepunk-basics.md

 # HaxePunk Basics

-This tutorial assumes you have gone through the [Installing HaxePunk](/tutorials/install-haxepunk.html) tutorial.
+This tutorial assumes you have gone through the [Getting Started](/documentation/tutorials/getting-started/) tutorial.

 Now that you have HaxePunk installed it is time to start making a game.
 We will start with a new project to keep things simple.